s-macke/starflight-reverse/README.md

 You can buy the game at [GoG](https://www.gog.com/game/starflight_1_2)

-## What is this project? ##
+## What is this project about? ##

 This project is a fun project trying to reverse engineer the old code.
-Starflight was written FORTH and x86 assembly which enables us to extract most of the original source code.
+Starflight was written in FORTH which enables us to extract most of the original source code.
 Take a look at the [technical articles](http://migblog.blog.com/starflight-home/)
-I tried to write the disassembly more in C-style, because more people are familiar with this style.
+The disassember transpiles the FORTH code into C-style code, because more people are familiar with this style.
+Most of the transpiled code compiles.

 ## Usage ##

-Just put the content of the original starflight folders into the folders `starflt1-in` and `starflt2-in` and run `make`.
+Just put the content of the original Starflight folders into the folders `starflt1-in` and `starflt2-in` and run `make`.
 You should get two executables (`disasOV1` and `disasOV2`), which produces the content in the folders `starflt1-out` `starflt2-out`.
+The generated output is part of this repository.